 On January 21, 2017, more than one million people marched in cities across the United States to protest the inauguration of Donald Trump.
 The largest crowd was in Washington, D.C. but dozens of other cities hosted marches, including Madison and Milwaukee.
 See our coverage below.

 A “modern-day leper.”
-Those are his words, not ours.
+Those are his words.
 Ventae Parrow is branded by the state of Wisconsin as a “homeless sex offender” and, by many in society, an outcast to be feared, warned about, and shunned.
 He’d have more rights to move freely if he’d killed someone.
-He’s served his prison sentence (again), but […]
+He’s served his prison sentence (again), but the elaborate […]

 Concerns about football concussions have been well known for years now; there was even a Hollywood movie about it.
 However, no oversight agency in Wisconsin tracks non-catastrophic high school football concussions in a systematic fashion, and many state school districts make it exceptionally difficult – even impossible – for someone to learn the number of […]

 A Native American student, on the edge of graduation, reflects on his journey of cultural rediscovery and revitalization.